-Markos Panas launched this burger/hot dog/chicken sandwich pop-up inside his Bread and Water Company bakery/bread destination earlier this year.
+Markos Panas runs these burger/hot dog/chicken sandwich operations out of his Beeliner Diner and Bread and Water Co. locations.
 The buttery, grilled brioche buns—made in-house—are the star.
 Get them filled with fried chicken in one of three ways: with housemade dill pickles and aioli; with hot sauce, Sriracha slaw, and Swiss cheese; or Cordon Bleu-style, draped with ham, melted Swiss, and dill.

 Chicken + Whiskey

 1738 14th St. NW

 The South American chicken joint, which boasts a secret bar in the back and curbside window up front, offers a jumbo-sized sandwich: cassava-breaded chicken on a jalapeño-cheddar roll with spicy ají amarillo mayonnaise, tomato, iceberg lettuce, Greek yogurt-mustard sauce, crispy bacon, and pepperjack cheese.